 The main objectives of the project are the change in the mindset of the minorities in terms of the water consumption, as well as support in applying practices, techniques and habits for its saving.
-The expertize of Sofiyska Voda AD regarding the water topic is in close cooperation with the

 The expertize of Sofiyska Voda AD regarding the water topic is in close cooperation with the knowledge and experience of the respected Bulgarian NGO HESED, whose mission is the durable integration of the Roma community.